HSC Drama Australian Drama and Theatre: the 2026 guide

 - Common mistakes

-- Treating Section III as a Section I extended response (under-developed argument).
-Discussing one prescribed text and forgetting the other.
-Plot summary.
+- Discussing only one prescribed text and forgetting the other.
+Plot summary instead of analysis.
 Generic claims about "Australian identity" without specific textual evidence.
+Under-developed argument that does not sustain a thesis across the response.

 Exam preparation strategy